Turmite

 In computer science, a turmite is a Turing machine which has an orientation in addition to a current state and a "tape" that consists of an infinite two-dimensional grid of cells.
 The terms ant and vant are also used.
 Langton's ant is a well-known type of turmite defined on the cells of a square grid.
-Paterson's worms are a type of turmite defined on the edges of an isometric grid.
+Paterson's worms are a type of turmite defined on the edges of a triangular tiling.

 It has been shown that turmites in general are exactly equivalent in power to one-dimensional Turing machines with an infinite tape, as either can simulate the other.

 History

 Langton's ants were invented in 1986 and declared "equivalent to Turing machines".
 Independently, in 1988, Allen H. Brady considered the idea of two-dimensional Turing machines with an orientation and called them "TurNing machines".

 Apparently independently of both of these, Greg Turk investigated the same kind of system and wrote to A. K. Dewdney about them.
 A. K. Dewdney named them "tur-mites" in his "Computer Recreations" column in Scientific American in 1989.
 Rudy Rucker relates the story as follows: